mejiandres87/tax-caulculator/README.md

   - `price` is a number with 2 decimal places.

 - Purchased items will be considered as `imported` if the keyword is present on the description literally.
-- In order to identify items exempted from the 10% tax, an array of keywords is going to be provided.
+- In order to identify items exempt from the 10% tax, an array of keywords is going to be provided.
 Those keywords are a set of possible terms related to food, medicine or books.
-An item will be considered exempted from this tax if one of the words on its description is present on the exempted keywords array.
+An item will be considered exempt from this tax if one of the words on its description is present on the exempt keywords array.

 ## SUGGESTED ARCHITECTURE
 A simple `PurchasedItem` class will be generated with its attributes:

 - Quantity
 - Description
-- isExempt (determing if the item is exempted from the 10% tax)
+- isExempt (determing if the item is exempt from the 10% tax)
 - isImported
 - Price
 - Taxes